Cyril-Xd/AvatarSearcher-Quest/README.md

 # GITHUB ISNT FULLY UPDATED
 This repo will gradually get updated throughout my day.
-At this time please input your key manually into UserData/AvatarSearch/APIKey.cum
+At this time please input your key manually into UserData/AvatarSearch/APIKey.cum APIKey.cum is just a .txt file renamed.
+Make it yourself.

 Please get your key from the [SARS discord server](https://discord.gg/AvatarRecovery)